gvwilson/thirdbit/src/fiction/iffy/index.md

 hesitated,
 and crouched beside its twin.

-Iffy didn't know if anyone had ever built a chariot to be pulled by two sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
+Iffy didn't know if anyone had ever built a chariot to be pulled by sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
 She nudged it skeptically with her boot.